Bishop's Stortford Hockey Club

 Bishop's Stortford Hockey Club is a field hockey club in the town of Bishop's Stortford, Hertfordshire, England.
 The club plays in the East Region Hockey Association.
 The home ground is located at The Hertfordshire and Essex High School, where both the clubhouse and pitch are located.

-The club has 800 active members and fields a total of fourteen senior sides, six men's and eight ladies' playing in the East Hockey Leagues.
-The Men's 1st XI play in the East Men's Division 1 South and the Ladies 1st XI play in the Vitality Women's Conference East.
+The club has 800 active members and fields a total of sixteen senior sides, seven men's and nine ladies' playing in the East Hockey Leagues.
+The Men's 1st XI play in the East Men's Premier Division and the Ladies 1st XI play in the East Women's Premier Division.

-Bishop’s Stortford Hockey Club has been reaccredited for another 3 years (2022-2025) as a ClubMark club (Sport England), making the club one of a select number across England to achieve the England Hockey ClubMark status.
+Bishop’s Stortford Hockey Club has been reaccredited for another 3 years (2022–2025) as a ClubMark club (Sport England), making the club one of a select number across England to achieve the England Hockey ClubMark status.

 History

 The club formed in 1948 and games were played at Cricket Field Lane, Hockerill Anglo-European College and Sawbridgeworth.
 The club barely raised a team in the early days, players relied on getting to away fixtures by train and taxi due to the lack of motorcars after World War II.
 In 1969 the club was elected to the Hertfordshire County League and the East Central League in 1972.
 Promotion to the East Region Hockey Association was gained in 1975.

 The club had a number of successes over the years including County Champions in 1974, 1981 and 1986, East runners-up in 1982 and H.A.
 Cup quarter finalists in 1982 and 1986.
 Later successes include the integration of the Ladies Hockey Club and partnership in 1993 with Hockerill Anglo-European College.

 In 2019 Bishop’s Stortford Hockey Club moved from Cricket Field Lane to The Hertfordshire and Essex High School, where a state of the art pitch and clubhouse overlooking the pitch with floor to ceiling windows and a balcony was built.
 The project has been a collaborative one, with funding coming from a variety of bodies and institutions including the Department for Education, Hertfordshire County Council, East Herts District Council, Sport England, Bishop's Stortford Judo Club, Bishop's Stortford Hockey Club as well as staff, students, parents, friends and families.